python-graphblas/python-graphblas/docs/user_guide/udt.rst

   falls through to the Numba cfunc path.
 - A field type isn't in the numpy-to-C map (rare; the standard numeric scalar types all map).
+- A record has an array-valued field.
+Built-in operators still lift to it through the Numba cfunc.
 - The numpy layout doesn't match what a C compiler would produce.
 The most common case is a packed record with mixed-width fields (e.g., ``np.dtype([("a", int32), ("b", float64)])`` without ``align=True``).